What Deer and Rabbits Eat First (and What They Leave Alone)

 The deer did not agree.

 Over time, I’ve learned that “resistant” is a flexible term, especially in a Rhode Island garden bordered by woods and long winters.
-Some plants are ignored completely.
-Some are sampled politely.
-And some are reduced to stems, flowers neatly guillotined overnight.

 This list continues to evolve as I test and observe what holds up in my Zone 7A coastal garden.